 Our latest blog post breaks down the process of establishing each type of entity, from the initial documentation and registration to compliance requirements.
 Learn about the tax implications, risk management, and the steps needed to transform an SP into an LLC as your business grows.
 Whether you're starting a new venture or reassessing your current business structure, understanding these key differences will help you make an informed decision.

-Should you choose Sole Proprietorship or Limited Liability Company?
+Should you choose a Sole Proprietorship or a Limited Liability Company?

 In a sole proprietorship (SP), a physical person is responsible for a business activity.
 This individual, commonly referred to as a proprietor, bears the financial liability for the business's debts and obligations.